jtpack/Blue-and-Pink-Synth-Editor/README.md

 ## Platforms:
 - macOS
+- Linux (Including Raspberry Pi)

-Support for Linux and Windows is planned for the future
+Support for Windows is planned for the future

 # Installation